-Approach 1.
-The first approach is based on the hypothesis that if water use can be calculated and evaluated for a single building it can be extended to multiple buildings and thus, to a larger scale.
+Approach 1 The first approach is based on the hypothesis that if water use can be calculated and evaluated for a single building it can be extended to multiple buildings and thus, to a larger scale.
 For this we modeled a single commercial building in Revit using our prototype application to retrieve relevant information, namely, building heights and occupants.

-Fig7.
-(Left) A test case for modeling water; (right) fixture information based on a standard 8-hour occupancy period, resulting in a value based on an eighth of the hours per day.
+Calculations mainly follow the LEED method for water use, which is found by estimating occupant usage and fixture flow rates [5].
+Occupant use corresponds to full time equivalent (FTE) occupancy of a building, based on a standard 8-hour occupancy period, resulting in a value based on an eighth of the hours per day.
 For transient building populations such as students, visitors, or customers, hours are estimated on a representative daily average.
 Water use reduction for a building then corresponds to the difference between a design case and the baseline case [5].